 - If you don’t have ground flax, use more wheat germ….

-- Add dried fruit after the granola cools for a great chewy texture addition.
+- Add dried fruit (raisins, cranberries, dried cherries, apricots, etc.) after the granola cools for a great chewy texture addition.

 - 3 cups oats (old fashioned, rolled, or extra thick rolled)